vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/releases/Get-VCFRelease.md

 ### -vxRailVersionGreaterThan

-Specifies the VxRail version is greater than.
+Specifies the version of the release on VxRail to be greater than.

 ```yaml
 Type: String